Tembocs/docdb/doc/architecture/API_examples.md

-# DocDB API Examples
+# EntiDB API Examples

-This document provides examples of the new **Entity-based API** for DocDB.
+This document provides examples of the new **Entity-based API** for EntiDB.
 The new approach provides type safety, better IDE support, and cleaner code without requiring code generation.

 ## Key Differences from Old Approach